-Grew a small technology company (family of 60) for 10 years, while bouncing babies on my knee.
+I grew a small technology company (family of 60) for 10 years, while bouncing babies on my knee.
 Never worked for anyone else– except my employees and my three children.
 Worked by candlelight a lot.
 Dedicated full-time mother.
 Dedicated full-time owner-operator.
 Sold company to employees in March 2007 then traveled extensively with my children.
 Hopefully taught them curiosity, integrity and resiliency matter.

 I love analyzing and trading, on multiple time frames.
 I love daytrading equities and options, swing trading mostly options and even pulling back in time and space to spot major trend reversals as investment themes.
 I believe price leads fundamentals.
-I study macro economic themes as I prefer to travel in the jetstream than against it.
+I study macro economic themes as I prefer to travel with the current than against it.
 I don’t follow sentiment as much as I follow money flow.
 My favorite part about trading is the lawyering.
 Yep, lawyering.
 I want to be able to take both sides of the argument or trade at any point.
 I like to be right more than fear missing out.

 So that’s that.
-You just get me, a little fish, swimming with and against all sizes of fish, strangely unafraid…
+You get me, a little fish, swimming with and against all sizes of fish, strangely unafraid…